 There are three types of cells involved in the adaptive immune response:

-And there’s actually more.
+Part 3 — the special case of babies.
 In Infants, there is a version of the immune system called passive immunity.
-Certain classes of antibodies can cross the placental barrier and can be absorbed through milk particularly the colostrum (first milk).
+Certain classes of antibodies can cross the placental barrier and can be absorbed through milk, particularly the colostrum (first milk).
 These give the newborn baby the same range of protection as the mother.

 However, the baby’s immune system does not develop its own adaptive immune response from these maternal antibodies (despite what some anti-vaxxers believe), and eventually must be presented with one of the millions of antigens it inhales every day to form its own adaptive immune system.